Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 - Window size: Flow control, how many bytes we can receives.
 ![[Pasted image 20250525084613.png]]
 - Three-way Handshake: Client has to sent SYN to server, Server sends back a SYN-ACK, client has to ACK.
 Any point in chain breaks, info cannot be transmitted.
-	- Used to discard repeat packets
+	- Used to discard repeat packets, and resend lost ones.